bobjacobsen/csc-exercises/CSC/README.md

 ## About the Exercises

 There is no particular time expected for these exercises.
 You should do them in order, but it's OK to spend more time on the ones that interest you and go quickly through others.
-It's completely fine to skip the ones marked "optional".
+It's completely fine to skip any of them, particularly the ones marked "optional".

 Nobody does every bit of every exercise, and that's OK.